vitalikp/firefox1/python/compare-locales/docs/index.rst

     Used from JavaScript and C++.
 When used from js, also comes with `plural support <https://developer.mozilla.org/docs/Mozilla/Localization/Localization_and_Plurals>`_. ini
-    Used by the crashreporter and updater, avoid if possible. foo.defines
+    Used by the updater, avoid if possible. foo.defines
     Used during builds, for example to create file:`install.rdf` for language packs.